SteamFab/minecraft-forge/README.md

   - Select Nearline
   - CREATE

-2. Create an authenticationm key file for the storage bucket: Google uses ssh keys for you to access Google resources.
+2. Create an authentication keyfile for the storage bucket: Google uses ssh keys for you to access Google resources.
 So, let's create a key first:
   - Go to the Google Cloud Console, select the upper left menu button, and navigate to "API Manager"
   - Click on "Credentials" on the left
   - Click on "Create Credentials" and select "Service account key"